-Man who fled traffic stop after being tased has 'substantial' criminal history; deputies continue the search Tuesday morning
+Man who fled traffic stop after being tased has 'substantial' criminal history; search continues

 Latest Weather Blog

-Man who fled traffic stop after being tased has 'substantial' criminal history; deputies continue the search Tuesday morning
+Man who fled traffic stop after being tased has 'substantial' criminal history; search continues

-CLINTON - Deputies are searching for a man who was tased during a traffic stop and continued to feel into the nearby woods late Monday night.
+CLINTON - Deputies are searching for a man who was tased during a traffic stop and continued to flee into the nearby woods late Monday night.

 The East Feliciana Parish Sheriff's Office said a deputy spotted a motorcycle driving erratically around 9 p.m. near the intersection of LA 955 and LA 10.
 The deputy tried to pull over the vehicle before the motorcyclist, later identified as Donald Jean McDonald, turned around and laid down the bike.